prasad-edlabadka/homebridge-tuya-ir/README.md

 ## Known Issues

-1. Tuya API doesn't always return devices added to IR blaster based on OEM hardware.
+1. Tuya API doesn't always return devices added to Smart IR based on OEM hardware.
 Thus, you need to add them in your app and then provide IDs in the plugin configuration.
 This is configuruable in the configuration.

 ## Contributing